 Linear expansion is one-dimensional.
-We typically observe it in all objects, for which length is much higher than the width.
+We typically observe it in all objects for which the length is much longer than the width.
 Railroad tracks are a good example.
-Did you notice, that the tracks are not continuous, but rather made up of hundreds of pieces separated by small spaces (called control joints)?
+Did you notice that the tracks are not continuous but rather made up of hundreds of pieces separated by small spaces (called control joints)?
 It is because of the thermal expansion.
-During extreme summers (40 °C), a track can be .048% longer than by 0 °C. It may not seem much, but if a track has the length of 1 km, the difference in length reaches 48 cm!
-It doesn't mean, of course, that the railroad tracks expand in one direction only; we neglect the increase in height and width, as they are multifold smaller.
+During extreme summers (40 °C), a track can be .048% longer than by 0 °C. It may not seem much, but if a track has a length of 1 km, the difference in length reaches 48 cm!
+Of course, it doesn't mean that the railroad tracks expand in one direction only; we neglect the increase in height and width, as they are multifold smaller.

 Thermal expansion equation

 Our thermal expansion calculator uses a simple formula to find the thermal expansion of any object.
-The formulas for linear and volumetric expansion are very similar.
+The equations for linear and volumetric expansion are very similar.

 Coefficient of linear expansion